afresquez1/food-stories/stories/christmastamale-my-food-story/index.md

 ---

 # Generic Story Title
-THis is a story about a girl named Lucky, just kidding this is a story about my Aunt who makes the best tamales in New Mexico.
+This is a story about a girl named Lucky, just kidding this is a story about my Aunt who makes the best tamales in New Mexico.
 I may be baised, but to me, they are the best tamales I have ever had.
 Raised in Cubero, NM she has crafted a recipe to be remembered for generations.
 {% include figure.html
   class="right"
   width="40%"